tair-opensource/RedisShake/README.md

 ### Usage

+To migrate data from one Redis instance to another while skipping keys with specific prefixes, follow these steps:

-Assume you have two Redis instances:
+1. Ensure you have two Redis instances running:

 * Instance A: 127.0.0.1:6379
 * Instance B: 127.0.0.1:6380

-Create a new configuration file `shake.toml`:
+2. Create a new configuration file `shake.toml`, and set the `block_key_prefix` parameter to skip keys with specific prefixes:

 ```toml
 [sync_reader]